MBA Student Ambassadors: The Secret Resource for MBA Networking

 Insider Knowledge

-Ambassadors possess intimate knowledge of the curriculum and extracurricular activities.
-For example, if you’re interested in a niche area, they can either help or connect you with a peer.
+Ambassadors have detailed knowledge of the curriculum and extracurricular activities.
+If you are interested in a niche area, they can often answer your questions directly or connect you with a peer who can.

 Cultural Fit

 Each business school has its own distinct culture.
-By connecting with student ambassadors, you can gain a deeper understanding of the school’s environment.
-Additionally, this helps you evaluate whether the program’s values, community, and student life align with your personal and professional goals.
+By connecting with student ambassadors, you can better understand the school’s environment and evaluate whether its values, community, and student life align with your goals.
 Ambassadors can also answer specific questions about social life, competitiveness, and housing options, giving you a more complete picture.
-As a result, you’ll be better equipped to assess if the program is the right fit for you.

 Career Resources